PhD Candidate of Civil Engineering

 I am a third-year Ph.D. candidate of Civil Engineering within the Mechanics, Materials, and Structures (MMS) Group at Northwestern University.
 I received a Bachelors of Engineering in Civil Engineering from China Agricultural University (CAU), China, and a Masters of Science in Civil Engineering from the University of Illinois at Urbana-Champaign (UIUC).
-Before joining Northwestern Univerisity, I worked on the mechanical analysis of rail infrastructure at the University of Illinois at Urbana-Champaign, Rail Transportation and Engineering Center (RailTEC).
-My current research interests include computational mechanics and computational geometry.
-Finite Element Method (FEM), Isogeometric Analysis (IGA), beam theories, and quasi-brittle material behaviors of wood, specifically.
-Also, I'm intensively using Abaqus and developing with Abaqus user subroutines for user-defined elements.
+Before joining Northwestern Univerisity, I worked on a cyclic fatigue loading analysis project of rail infrastructure at the University of Illinois at Urbana-Champaign, Rail Transportation and Engineering Center (RailTEC).
+My current research interests include computational mechanics and multiphysics modeling.
+Finite Element Method (FEM), Isogeometric Analysis (IGA), plate, shell and beam theories, and quasi-brittle material behaviors, specifically.